MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 -	Monitor low-trust user sessions: Risky users are monitored when they sign into apps and their actions are logged from within the session.
 You can perform investigation and analysis into user behavior to understand where, and under what conditions, session policies should be applied in the future.

-## How session control works
+### How session control works

 The proxy’s session control is built on top of conditional access.
 After you control access to an app, you can redirect the user sessions to the proxy’s session control instead of directly to the app.
 From then on, user requests and responses go through the proxy rather than directly to the app.

 To keep the user within the session, the proxy replaces all the relevant URLs, Java scripts, and cookies within the app session with proxy URLs.
 For example: if the app returns a page with links whose domains ends with myapp.com, the proxy replaces the links with domains ending with something like: myapp.com.us.cas.ms

-> [!NOTE]
-> This method does not require you to install anything on the device.
+This method does not require you to install anything on the device.
 This is ideal when monitoring sessions from unmanaged devices.

 After a session is directed through the proxy, the proxy can perform the following:
-1. Inspect the traffic
+1. Inspect the traffic for user activities
+3. Display the identified events in the Cloud App proxy portal
 2. Save the traffic logs and analyze them
-3. Display the identified events in the Cloud App proxy portal
+3. Enable the admin to export the traffic logs
-4. Enforce policies on the session.
+4. Enforce policies on the session

 ## Device identification